-2.1 Purpose and scope of this paper
+2.1.
+Purpose and scope of this report

-The purpose of this paper is to disseminate the learning from the Customer-Led Network Revolution project with respect to the flexibility services that industrial & commercial (I&C) customers and distributed generators can provide to help distribution network operators efficiently manage network constraints to keep future reinforcement costs down for the benefit of all customers.
+The purpose of this report is to disseminate the learning from the CLNR project with respect to the flexibility services that industrial and commercial (I&C) customers and distributed generators can provide to help distribution network operators efficiently manage network constraints to keep future reinforcement costs down for the benefit of all customers.

-2.2 Background
+2.2.
+Background